-Even before the lockdown began, Nucleome Therapeutics, Alchemab Therapeutics and Hutano Diagnostics all quickly redirected their scientific expertise and business plans.
+Before the lockdown began, Nucleome Therapeutics, Alchemab Therapeutics and Hutano Diagnostics quickly redirected their scientific expertise and business plans.
 These rapid innovations were achieved through collaborations with nearby experts, highlighting the importance of knowledge sharing in solving urgent healthcare problems.

 With experience in contagious diseases such as Ebola, Hutano Diagnostics quickly realised that their Lateral Flow Device (LFD) platform could be used to develop a digital COVID-19 test.
 The device – which also tracks location - is being developed with partners in industry and academia, including Oxford University’s Dunn School and the University of Ghana.
 The highly sensitive, hand-held device will use saliva to generate a diagnosis in 10 minutes.
 Its geotagging will enable researchers to track disease spread in real-time.

 Nucleome Therapeutics, together with collaborators from Oxford University’s MRC Weatherall Institute of Molecular Medicine, have put their expertise into action to develop a sample pooling approach for SARS-CoV-2 detection.
 The technique is based on Next Generation Sequencing, a massively scalable alternative to the current standard used in the NHS.
 Their method has the potential to analyse thousands of samples simultaneously at a low cost per sample and high sensitivity.

-Dr Danuta Jeziorska, CEO of Nucleome Therapeutics, commented: “The BioEscalator’s tremendous efforts during the crisis has allowed us to undertake this essential work in a safe environment throughout the lockdown.
+Dr Danuta Jeziorska, CEO of Nucleome Therapeutics, commented: “The BioEscalator’s tremendous efforts during the crisis have allowed us to undertake this essential work in a safe environment throughout the lockdown.
 We were able to access the equipment we needed at Oxford and work with collaborators to join expertise and accelerate the project”.